anders94/code-llm/README.md

 ## Prerequisites

 - Rust (2021 edition)
-- [Ollama](https://ollama.ai/) running locally with your preferred models
+- [Ollama](https://ollama.ai/) running locally with at least one model

 ## Installation